What is STEM?

 Why is STEM important in Out-of-School Time Programming?

-Quality out-of-school time programs bridge the gap between the formal and informal learning environments by expanding on classroom learning with hands-on, project-based activities.
+Quality out-of-school time programs bridge the gap between formal and informal learning environments by expanding on classroom learning with hands-on, project-based activities.
 OST programs provide the perfect setting for youth to dive deeper into STEM subjects; exploring academic concepts experientially, sometimes without even realizing it.

 Too many Arizona students are graduating high school unprepared for college and the workforce.
 STEM learning in out-of-school time programs enables Arizona youth to develop the critical thinking, communications, and problem-solving skills to participate in the increasingly competitive global economy.